scdorsey22/Common-Alogrithims-Javascript/unique-characters-in-a-string/README.md

 First write the code without using any other data structures (brute force)

-Can you make it more efficient
+Can you make it more efficient?

-Explain
+Explain with pseudocode and discuus time complexity.